sighupio/fury-getting-started/fury-on-eks/README.md

 ### Kibana

 [Kibana](https://github.com/elastic/kibana) is an open-source analytics and visualization platform for Elasticsearch.
 Kibana lets you perform advanced data analysis and visualize data in various charts, tables, and maps.
 You can use it to search, view, and interact with data stored in Elasticsearch indices.

 Navigate to <http://kibana.fury.info> or click the Kibana icon from Forecastle.

-Click on `Explore on my own` and you should see the dashboard.
+Click on `Explore on my own` to see the main dashboard.

 #### Create a Kibana index

-Open the menu on the right-top corner of the page, and select `Stack Management` (it's on the very bottom of the menu).
-Then select `Index patterns` and click on `Create index pattern`.
+1. Open the menu on the right-top corner of the page.

+2. Select `Stack Management` (it's on the very bottom of the menu).

+3. Select `Index patterns` and click on `Create index pattern`.

-Write `kubernetes-*` as index pattern and flag *Include system and hidden indices*, then click `Next step`.
+4. Write `kubernetes-*` as index pattern and flag *Include system and hidden indices*

+5. Click `Next step`.

-Select `@timestamp` as time field and create the index.
+6. Select `@timestamp` as time field.s

+7. Click create the index.

 #### Read the logs

-Based on our index, now we can read and query the logs.
-Let's navigate through the menu again, and select `Discover`.
+Based on the index you created, you can read and query the logs.
+Navigate through the menu again, and select `Discover`.

 ![Kibana](../utils/images/kibana.png)

 ### Grafana

 [Grafana](https://github.com/grafana/grafana) is an open-source platform for monitoring and observability.
-It allows you to query, visualize, alert on and understand your metrics.
+Grafana allows you to query, visualize, alert on and understand your metrics.

 Navigate to <http://grafana.fury.info> or click the Grafana icon from Forecastle.

-Fury provides some dashboard already configured to use.
+Fury provides some pre-configured dashboard to visualize the state of the cluster.
+Examine an example dashboard:

+1. Click on the search icon on the left sidebar.

-Let's examine an example dashboard.
-Write `pods` and select the `Kubernetes/Pods` dashboard.
+2. Write `pods` and click enter.

+3. Select the `Kubernetes/Pods` dashboard.

 This is what you should see:

 ![Grafana](../utils/images/grafana.png)

 ## Step 5 (optional) - Deploy additional modules

-Install other modules:

-- dr
-- opa

-To deploy Velero as Disaster Recovery solution, we need to have credentials to interact with `aws` volumes.

-Let's add a module at the bottom of `Furyfile.yml`:
+The Fury Distribution is a modular distribution.
+You can install other modules to extend its functionality.
+A list of all the available modules can be found [here][fury-docs-modules]

+In this section, you deploy the following additional modules:

+- `Fury Disaster Recovery Module` - a Disaster Recovery solution based on Velero.
+- `Fury OPA Module` - a policy engine based on OPA Gatekeeper.

+> The `Fury Disaster Recovery Module` requires additional infrastructure to function.
+These required resources are deployed via Terraform.

+1. Edit the `Furyfile.yml` and add the new modules:

 ```yaml
 versions: